MqCreaple/thermal-model/README.md

 You should be able to see the simulation started in full screen.

-With the current level of optimization, the model can simulate up to around 8,000 molecules at the same time (with FPS around 40).
+With the current level of optimization, the model can simulate up to around 80,000 molecules with multithreading or 10,000 molecules without multithreading (with FPS around 40).
 Further optimization is possible.